Documentation

 Subnet Emission

-Subnet emission is determined in the Root Subnet.
+Subnet emission is determined by activity in the Root Subnet.
 Validators on the Root subnet set weights for all of the subnets, and Yuma Consensus creates a emission breakdown for all subnets.

 📘